worachat-dev/Diabetes-ML-Prediction-dev/README.md

 Here's a comprehensive `README.md` file for your `Diabetes_Prediction_Decision_Tree.ipynb` project.
 This README covers the project overview, requirements, instructions for running the notebook, and references to academic publications that underpin the methods used.

-# Diabetes Prediction Using Decision Tree
+# Diabetes Prediction using Decision Tree

 This project demonstrates the use of a Decision Tree Classifier to predict diabetes based on medical diagnostic measurements.
 It includes data exploration, multiple visualizations, and model evaluation to provide a comprehensive analysis of the dataset.